Principal Investigator is a university employee who has a Full-Time position that includes:

 should be retained.

-- When requirements for long-term retention of records overlap, the responsible office
+- When requirements for long-term records retention overlap, the responsible office

 should retain records for the maximum period needed to meet legal and audit requirements.